Travel Nurse Licensing Guide

 eNLC or Compact License

-The Nurse Licensure Compact (NLC) allowed a nurse to have 1 multistate license with the ability to practice in their home state and the other participating compact states.
-In 2018 terminology changed, and the NLC became the eNLC.
-All of the original states (except for Rhode Island) adopted the new guidelines.
+The Nurse Licensure Compact (NLC) allowed a nurse to have one multistate license with the ability to practice in their home state and the other participating compact states.
+In 2018, terminology changed, and the NLC became the eNLC.

-TNAA Perk: We offer our nurses world-class support; this includes assistance with licensure processes.
+TNAA Perk: We offer our nurses world-class support; this includes assistance from our Quality Assurance Specialists with licensure processes.
 We will simplify the process of getting the license you need to work.
 Think of us as your travel nurse concierge: no license, no problem!

 Part 2: TNAA Licensing Valet Program

-We believe in doing things differently; that’s why we offer an expedited and simplified program specifically for California and Illinois.
-We call it our Licensing Valet Program because our team does the legwork for you, so you get licensed weeks or even months faster than doing it on your own.
+We believe in doing things differently; that’s why we offer an expedited and simplified program for getting your licenses.
+We call it our Licensing Valet Program because our team does the legwork for you, so you get licensed faster than doing it on your own.
+It’s available for all travelers and for all states.
 Here’s what you need to know:

-- Expedited: We work behind the scenes to eliminate the hurdles that travelers typically experience when applying in these states.
+- Expedited: We work behind the scenes to eliminate the hurdles that travelers typically experience when applying for licenses in other states.

-- Easy: Once your recruiter knows you’re interested in working in California or Illinois, they will check to see if you qualify.
+- Easy: Once your recruiter knows where you’re interested in working, they will check to see if you need a new license and would qualify for the Licensing Valet Program.
 From there, your licensing specialist will get to work.

 “While on assignment in Arizona, I asked my recruiter about getting my California license.
 I figured, while I was so close, I could drive over to California to get my fingerprinting done electronically.
 My recruiter connected me with the Licensing Valet Program.
 My specialist walked me through the complicated process of this license.
 She even had a contact at the CA BON.
 TNAA staff are so professional and have the knowledge and expertise necessary to ensure I have the regulatory licensing that allows me to perform my job.” — Jeanise, RN